EasyMapper/Productivity

 We can recompose the structure in the mind map, but one option I find generally faster is to do it in a text editor (I like NotePad++), inserting tabs as appropriate.
 The table below shows the result.

-Now, pasting this text as a new mind map into EasyMapper produces the following result (only the root text has been edited to use two lines to reduce the width):
+Now, pasting this text as a new mind map into EasyMapper produces the following result:

 Automating!

 From version 2, EasyMapper automates all this work with a few additions.
-For this, there are two prerequisites.
+For this, there are two requirements.

 The document to be mapped must be of type .docx or compatible, such as .odt.